-The Company's Total Revenue, including Other Income, during the Financial Year was र 1142.95 crores compared to र 907.27 crores during the previous year.
+The Company's Total Revenue, including Other Income, during the Financial Year was 1142.95 crores compared to 907.27 crores during the previous year.
 This represents an increase of 26%.

-EBIDTA during the Financial Year was र 334.05 crores compared to र 257.91 crores during the previous year.
+EBIDTA during the Financial Year was 334.05 crores compared to 257.91 crores during the previous year.
 This is an increase of nearly 30%.

-The Profit before Tax was र 87.00 crores against र 88.99 crores during the previous year.
+The Profit before Tax was 87.00 crores against 88.99 crores during the previous year.

-The Consolidated Total Revenue, including Other Income was र 1296.87 crores compared to र1047.74 crores in the previous year.
+The Consolidated Total Revenue, including Other Income was 1296.87 crores compared to 1047.74 crores in the previous year.

-The Company made a Rights Issue of 17,86,15,442 Equity Shares of face value र 2 each at a premium of र 64 per Equity Share (Issue Price र 66 per Equity Share).
-The Rights Issue raised र1178.86 crores to the existing shareholders.
+The Company made a Rights Issue of 17,86,15,442 Equity Shares of face value 2 each at a premium of 64 per Equity Share (Issue Price 66 per Equity Share).
+The Rights Issue raised 1178.86 crores to the existing shareholders.
 The proceeds will help the Company to substantially reduce debt, bring down interest costs and enhance profitability.

-A dividend has been proposed at र 0.90 per Equity Share.
+A dividend has been proposed at 0.90 per Equity Share.
 Following the Rights Issue allotment on 26th March, 2011 the number of Equity Shares on which the dividend will be paid has increased from 39,29,53,972 to 57,15,69,414.

 The Chairman, Mr. P.R.S.
 Oberoi stated, "It was widely expected that the global economy would recover during the current Financial Year, reversing the trend of the previous two years.
 Unfortunately, this has yet to happen.
 The US economy is still slow.
 A number of European Union Member States still face the threat of a sovereign debt crisis.
 Oil prices remain volatile.
 If the political upheavals in the Middle East and North Africa intensify, oil price volatility will increase.
 The crises in Japan is also a source of concern, although it is too early to predict the impact of this globally.
 These factors paint an uncertain and challenging global environment.
 In contrast, the economic environment in India continues to be buoyant.
 Despite concerns over oil price volatility and rising inflation, the Indian economy is expected to continue to grow.
 The domestic economic growth will have a positive impact on the demand for hotel rooms."